CodePushGo/website/src/content/blog/en/firebase-crashlytics-for-capacitor-apps.md

 -   **Seamless CI/CD integration**
 -   A **100% open-source platform**

-### Crashlytics and Capgo Together
+### Crashlytics and CodePushGo Together

-Using Crashlytics with Capgo creates an efficient workflow for identifying and resolving issues quickly.
+Using Crashlytics with CodePushGo creates an efficient workflow for identifying and resolving issues quickly.

 Here’s how it works:

 1.  **Crash Detection and Response**
-    Crashlytics identifies a crash, and Capgo allows you to deploy fixes instantly without waiting for app store approval.
+    Crashlytics identifies a crash, and CodePushGo allows you to deploy fixes instantly without waiting for app store approval.

 2.  **Targeted Updates**